-Higher than normal liver enzymes may be found on a routine blood test.
-This does not confirm a diagnosis of fatty liver.
-Further analysis will look for the cause of inflammation.
+Your doctor may find that liver enzymes are higher than normal on a routine blood test.
+This doesn’t confirm a diagnosis of fatty liver.
+Further analysis is necessary to find the cause of the inflammation.

-The fat on your liver will show up as a white area on the image.
-Other imaging studies may be done as well such as a CT (computed tomography) scan or MRI (magnetic resonance imaging).
-Imaging studies can detect fat in the liver, but will not be able to confirm any further damage.
+The fat on your liver will show up as a white area on the ultrasound image.
+Other imaging studies may also be done, such as CT or MRI scans.
+Imaging studies can detect fat in the liver, but they cannot help your doctor confirm any further damage.

-A needle is inserted into the liver to remove a piece of tissue for examination (after giving a local anesthetic to lessen the pain).
+In a liver biopsy, your doctor will insert a needle into the liver to remove a piece of tissue for examination.
+Your doctor will give you a local anesthetic to lessen the pain.
 This is the only way to know for certain if you have fatty liver.
-The biopsy will also help your doctor learn the exact cause.
+The biopsy will also help your doctor determine the exact cause.